-There are risks associated with offering the LungLB® test as an LDT that are outside the Company's control
+There are risks associated with offering the LungLB $^{\otimes}$ test as a Laboratory Developed Test ("LDT") that are outside the Company's control

 The LungLB® test already has status as an LDT through the Company's CLIA-certified laboratory and the Company may be able to generate revenue from offering the LungLB® test as an LDT.
 However, there are inherent risks associated with offering the LungLB® test as an LDT that are outside the Company's control, including test uptake, which would have an impact on the amount of revenue the Company could generate.